google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 ADAPALENE GEL

-It can decrease the number and severeness of acne pimples and promote quick healing of pimples that enlarge.
+It can promote fas healing of enlarge pimples and decrease the number.
 Adapalene belongs to a class of medications called retinoids

-It works by affecting the growth of cells and decreasing swelling and inflammation.
+It works by decreasing swelling, inflammation and affecting the growth of cells .

-Chemical peels involve applying a chemical solution to the skin, which exfoliates the top layer, helping to improve acne and reduce the appearance of acne scars.
+Chemical peels is process which involve by applying a chemical solution to the skin, which exfoliates the top layer, Which helps to clear the acne and reduce the appearance of acne scars.

 SKIN CARE ROUTINE FOR ACNE PRONE SKIN.